Clean Code: Don’t mix different levels of abstractions

 }

-The above improved method do exactly what the initial verson is doing but now it looks lot better than earlier version.
+The above improved method does exactly what the initial version is doing, but now it looks a lot better than the earlier version.

-At the first level we have highest level of abstraction in transferFunds(FundTransferTxn txn) method.
-By looking at this method we can understand what we are doing as part of Fund Transfer operation without worrying much about implementation or technical details.
+At the first level, we have the highest level of abstraction in the transferFunds(FundTransferTxn txn) method.
+By looking at this method, we can understand what we are doing as part of the Fund Transfer operation without worrying much about implementation or technical details.

-_At the second level we have business logic implementation methods checkForOverdraft, checkForDuplicateTransaction etc which performs business logic, again without worrying much about technical details.
+At the second level, we have business logic implementation methods checkForOverdraft, checkForDuplicateTransaction, etc., which perform business logic, again without worrying much about technical details.

-_At the lowest level we have technical implementation details in AccountDAO and TransactionDAO which contains DB interaction logic.
+At the lowest level, we have technical implementation details in AccountDAO and TransactionDAO, which contain DB interaction logic.

-As I said earlier, if we have to make the change to consider the transaction as a duplicate transaction only if it happened with in an hour, we can easily understand that checkForDuplicateTransaction() is the one we have to look into and make change.
+As I said earlier, if we have to make the change to consider the transaction as a duplicate only if it happened within an hour, we can easily understand that checkForDuplicateTransaction() is the one we have to look into and make the change.

 Happy coding!!